 Abortion in Singapore is restricted to citizens of Singapore, wives of Singapore citizens and women that have resided in Singapore for a minimum duration of four months.

-According to the Singapore Abortion Act law there is no defined age limit for the procedure for an abortion in Singapore.
+According to the Singapore Abortion Act, there is no defined age limit for the procedure of abortion in Singapore.
 Furthermore, there’s no legal requirement for parental consent for minors under the age of 21.

 In other words, just about anyone may request for an abortion, as long as they are of sound mind and body and understand the risks and details of the procedure.
 As far as legality goes, no consent is required from the husband.
 Though, you might want to let your husband know if you’re planning on getting an abortion.